A Vision for Job Growth and Development in Ward 4

 Drawing from her years of experience in the field of land development, Alison sees the potential for development in Ward 4 that will bring industry, jobs, and economic growth to the region.
-She has the background and expertise to make this vision a reality.
 Alison served as an advisor to the City during the planning stages of the Horse Hill redevelopment.
 She represented National Defence interests during the development of the Edmonton Energy and Technology Park.

 I'm trained in the valuation and assessment of land and property — but the value of community is priceless.
 I will promote sustainable development in Ward 4, while ensuring that redevelopment opportunities respect the spirit of the community.